 - All the Other Reindeer: The Exorians didn't want to care for children with "mutant powers".
-Their hypocrisy was made obvious later in a story when they demanded that the Twins save them from another duo of Exorian shapeshifters.
+Their hypocrisy is made obvious later in a story when they demand that the Twins save them from another duo of Exorian shapeshifters.
 This is also probably a Shout-Out to Marvel's X-Men.

 - Amazing Technicolour Wildlife: Gleek is a blue monkey.
 Justified since he's an alien.

 - Animorphism: Jayna's superpower.

 - Canon Immigrant: Though it wasn't until the Extreme Justice comics that they were officially part of The DCU.